-The Seal of Biliteracy is an award given by a district to recognize students who have attained proficiency in two or more languages, one of which is English, by high school graduation.
+A seal of biliteracy is an award given by a district to recognize students who have attained proficiency in two or more languages, one of which is English, by high school graduation.

-Governor Kim Reynolds signed SF475 into law during the 2018 legislative session.
+Governor Kim Reynolds signed Senate File 475 into law during the 2018 legislative session.

 Why is the Seal of Biliteracy Important?

-- Recognizes the value of language diversity & cultural identity
+- Recognizes the value of language diversity and cultural identity;

-- Prepares students with 21st century skills that will benefit them in the labor market and the global society
+- Prepares students with 21st-century skills that will benefit them in the labor market and the global society; and

-- Provides employers, universities, and grant/scholarship providers with a method to recognize applicants for their dedication to attainment of biliteracy
+- Provides employers, universities, and grant or scholarship providers with a method to recognize applicants for their dedication to attaining biliteracy.